meleksioua/taxi_scooter/README.md

 # taxi_scooter

-A taxi scooter application for a new startup.
+Application for a new startup.

 ## Getting Started